In this article we will review in detail what will happen after your subscription or trial expires.

 If you are an existing Umbrella DNS Security customer trialing a SIG package, once the trial ends you will be reverted back to your previous pre-trial settings.

 Any IPsec network tunnels and firewall rules will be retained for seven days.
 During this seven day period, IPsec network tunnels and firewall rules will not be applied, but the configurations will automatically be restored if the subscription is restored (purchased or trial extended).
-After these even days, all IPsec network tunnels and firewall rules will automatically be deleted.
+After these seven days, all IPsec network tunnels and firewall rules will automatically be deleted.